Mansitos/Emotion-Recognition-with-CNNs/README.md

 # Emotion-Recognition-with-CNNs

 This repository is about an university assignement for the Deep Learning Course (Università degli Studi di Udine).
+You can find a PDF report about the mini-project (in Italian language).

 Master’s Degree in Computer Science, University of Udine Course of Deep Learning, Academic Year 2021/2022